- About Us

 My research interests include military archaeology, in which I have co-edited three volumes, and the archaeology of Philadelphia, where I continue to conduct active research and publish discoveries.
 I am also interested in historical ceramics, the management of archaeological and historic sites, material culture theory, the archaeology of Roman Pompeii and Roman religion, and popular culture.
 All of these subjects are reflected in my teaching at Temple.
 I firmly subscribe to the holistic approach to cultural history and research and the ancillary idea that excavation should be done publicly and interpreted aggressively.
 In 2012, I was awarded the Lifetime Achievement Award in Archaeology by the Mid-Atlantic Archaeological Conference.
 My most ambitious project in recent years is the utilization of the material culture confronted during my childhood (ages 6-12) as an ethnohistoric study set in a WWII government project in Warren, Ohio.

 "Pear Valley et al.: An Excursion into the Analysis of Southern Vernacular Architecture" w/Bernard Herman.
 Southern Folklore Quarterly.
 Dec.
 1975.

 "Roman Domestic Religion: The Evidence of the Household Shrines".
 In Aufstieg und Niedergang der Romischen Welt, II,16,2, 1978.

-"Samuel Malchin in Philadelphia" Ceramics in America, edited by Rob Hunter, New England University Press, 2003.
+"Samuel Malchin in Philadelphia" in Ceramics in America, edited by Rob Hunter, New England University Press, 2003.

-"Cabin in Command: the Headquarters Cabin of Ulysses S. Grant at City Point" in Huts and History: the Historical Archaeology of American Military Encampment During the Civil War, Clarence Geier and David G. Orr editors, University Press of Florida, 2006.
+"Cabin in Command: the Headquarters Cabin of Ulysses S. Grant at City Point" in Huts and History: The Historical Archaeology of American Military Encampment During the Civil War, edited by Clarence Geier and David G. Orr, University Press of Florida, 2006.